CastosHQ/Seriously-Simple-Podcasting/readme.txt

 = Why can't I upload an audio file that is larger than 2/8/16/32 MB? =

 This issue actually has nothing to do with this plugin.
-Your server and your WordPress installation will each have a maximum file upload size that you are allowed and there is no way for this plugin to override that.
+Your server and your WordPress installation will each have a maximum file upload size that you are allowed to make use of and there is no way for this plugin to override that.
 There are a few ways in which you can increase your server's maximum file upload size, but those instructions are outside the scope of this FAQ.

 = Why don't I see the media player when I view the individual episode pages? =